ORThought: Benchmarking and Automating Logistics Optimization Modeling: Experiments and Analysis

 \subsection{Performance analysis by problem characteristics (RQ2)}

-To better understand ORThought's advantages, we analyze its performance across different problem types and sizes.
-As shown in Table \ref{tab:by_type}, ORThought significantly outperforms baselines on three out of four problem types, achieving the highest success rate on ILP, MILP and NLP problems.
+To better understand ORThought's advantages, we analyze its performance across different problem types, sizes, and categories.
+As shown in Table \ref{tab:by_type}, ORThought significantly outperforms baselines on three out of four problem types, achieving the highest success rate on ILP, MILP, and NLP problems.
 For LP problems, ORThought matches the second-best performance while falling 1.80 percentage points behind Reflexion.
-The performance gains are particularly pronounced for ILP and NLP problems, where ORThought improves upon the second-best methods by 14.66 and 25.00 percentage points respectively.
+The performance gains are particularly pronounced for ILP and NLP problems, where ORThought improves upon the second-best methods by 14.66 and 25.00 percentage points, respectively.
 This suggests that ORThought's structured reasoning approach is especially effective for more challenging problem types.

 Table \ref{tab:by_size} further reveals ORThought's performance across different problem sizes.
-ORThought consistently achieves the highest success rates, with notable improvements of 11.32, 6.25, and 11.32 percentage points over the second-best methods for toy, small, and medium problems respectively.
+ORThought consistently achieves the highest success rates, with notable improvements of 11.32, 6.25, and 11.32 percentage points over the second-best methods for toy, small, and medium problems, respectively.
 Examining performance across problem sizes reveals a consistent pattern: success rates decline sharply as problem complexity increases, with all methods showing significant performance degradation from toy to medium problems.
 This universal trend underscores that scaling to larger optimization problems remains a fundamental challenge in the field, pointing to a critical direction for future research.

+To further understand performance variations, Table \ref{tab:by_application} presents results across different categories in the LogiOR dataset.
+Despite limited sample sizes in some categories, several patterns emerge: ORThought achieves substantial gains in four of six categories, with its most pronounced advantages emerging in complex combinatorial domains like Packing, where it improves upon the second-best method by 22.22 percentage points.
+The modest decreases in highly structured categories such as Location and Network Flow (6.67 and 5.56 percentage points below the best methods, respectively) suggest that for problems with well-established canonical formulation templates, the marginal benefit of guided reasoning may be reduced.
+Collectively, these results indicate that ORThought's primary strength lies in tackling problems that require sophisticated modeling decisions beyond the application of standardized formulations.